SUSTAINABLE TREKKING IN NEPAL: HOW TO BE RESPONSIBLE ON YOUR HIKING ADVENTURE

-Avoid plastic at ALL cost!
-“Zero waste” travel (aka. minimal waste travel – it’s impossible to be perfect) should be paramount at the best of times, but it’s especially important in the mountains where waste management is basically non-existent.
+If you can, try to avoid plastic at ALL cost!
+“Zero waste” travel (aka. minimal waste travel – it’s impossible to be perfect) should be paramount at the best of times, but it’s especially important in the mountains where waste management doesn’t exist.

 You might be thinking… “But what about water?!”
 When you’re having to drink up to 5 litres of water per day, the plastic bottles create a HUGE amount of waste.
 But here are the alternatives: